 - It’s more pigmented than the Rust-Oleum chalk paint, which goes on a bit streaky even after two coats.
 The Magnolia Home paint definitely offers more coverage with each coat.

-- There are 44 colors to choose from with the Magnolia Home chalk style paint line, which is a massive collection.
+- There are 44 colors to choose from with the Magnolia Home chalk style paint line (18 of them are available at Target), which is a massive collection.
 That easily beats out the skimpy color selection from Rust-Oleum and that’s even more options than Annie Sloan chalk paint, which offers 37 choices.